yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/TRAINING_WALKTHROUGH.md

 ```
 - Emits a JSON summary (`..._stats.json`) with window start/end and probability means for quick sanity checks.
 - Persists minute/day RSS features, probability momentum (`prob_diff`, `*_mom_1`), and gating fields aligned to the relaxed training mask.
+- The matrix cadence (set by `--tcn-stride` or inferred from timestamps) now controls the blender gate smoothing window, so choose the stride you expect to honour at inference.
 - For forward audits we snapshot `datasets/blender_matrix_2025-10_to_2025-11_with_preds.parquet` (Oct 1–Oct 20 2025, probabilities included); regenerate by rerunning the builder with the desired window and output path.

 ## 2. Train Horizon-120 XGBoost (Relaxed Gate)